Budgeting And Saving Advice For Single-Income Families

 1. Track Your Spending

-Without this tip, every other piece of financial advice goes by the wayside.
-Without tracking your spending, it’s impossible to know where you can cut out expenses or if you’re building your rainy-day fund effectively.
+Without this step, every other piece of financial advice starts to fall apart.
+Without tracking your spending, it is almost impossible to know where you can cut expenses or whether you are building your emergency fund effectively.
+That is why one of the best budgeting and saving tips is to start by tracking where every dollar goes.

 2. Live Within Your Means